wren-lang/wren/doc/site/classes.markdown

 ## Inheritance

 A class can inherit from a "parent" or *superclass*.
-When you invoke a method on an object of some class, if it can't be found, it walks up the chain of superclasses looking for it there.

 By default, any new class inherits from Object, which is the superclass from which all other classes ultimately descend.
 You can specify a different parent